Featured image: My cockpit (right) and my son’s Overpower kids’ rig (left)

 It is possible to buy a sim racing rig as a separate unit or as part of a cockpit bundle package with a seat, and plenty of other accessories too.

-In today’s article, I’m looking at what to consider for your first purchase or next upgrade.
+In today’s article, I’m looking at what to consider for your first purchase or next upgrade:

 - Overall value for money

-- Frame rigidity with direct drive wheels
+- Frame rigidity and ability to handle high torqe loads from direct drive wheels

-- Pedal deck stability under heavy braking
+- Pedal deck stability under heavy braking to avoid flex

 - Build quality and materials